Using drugs (both legal and illegal) while you are pregnant puts your baby at BIOLOGICAL risk for future behavioral and developmental problems.

 Effects are similar to cocaine with one significant difference – methamphetamine kills neurons.
 A long-term study is being conducted throughout the United States.

 If you are concerned about your drug and alcohol use during pregnancy, there are people who can help you.
 It’s confidential and easy to access.
-Call your county substance abuse treatment provider by looking them up under County Services in the White Pages.
+Call your county substance abuse treatment provider.

 Resources: